Questions and answers

 Yes, if there is enough initial support to pursue demolition and rebuild, and it is likely that funding can be secured, residents would need to vote in favour of this option.
 The vote would be open to all residents living in the affected blocks.

 At this stage we are simply asking you to give us your views on whether the demolition and re-build option is supported in principle.
 If this is the case, there would be a detailed process put in place with an independent organisation carrying out the formal process.
-It would be transparent as we’re committed to a fair and open discussion.
+A formal offer would be made for each resident type, It would be transparent as we’re committed to a fair and open discussion.

 Interim works and Housing Services